JIeSchnee/reTSN/README.md

 # reTSN
-This is the experiment code of the paper "reTSN: Resilient and Efficient Time-Sensitive Network for Automotive In-Vehicle Communication", published in IEEE Transactions on Parallel and Distributed Systems (TPDS).
+This is the experiment code of the paper "reTSN: Resilient and Efficient Time-Sensitive Network for Automotive In-Vehicle Communication", published in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems .

 Folder organisation: